Top of the page

-Asthma is a long-term condition that affects your breathing.
+Asthma is a chronic disease that affects your breathing.
 It causes the airways that lead to the lungs to swell.

 People with asthma may have asthma attacks.
 During an asthma attack, the airways tighten and become narrower.
 This makes it hard to breathe, and you may wheeze or cough.
 These flare-ups are also called asthma attacks or exacerbations (say "ig-ZAS-ur-BAY-shuns").

 Symptoms can be mild or severe.
 You may have symptoms daily or just now and then.
 Or you may have something in between.